 Stockholders may nominate directors for election without consideration by the Nominating and Corporate Governance Committee by complying with the eligibility, advance notice and other provisions of our Bylaws.
 Under our Bylaws that will be in effect for the 2020 Annual Meeting, a stockholder is eligible to submit a stockholder nomination of directors at an annual meeting if the stockholder is (1) a stockholder of record at the time of giving notice of such proposal, on the record date for the annual meeting and at the time of the annual meeting (2) entitled to vote at the meeting and (3) complies with the notice procedures set forth in our Bylaws.
 The stockholder must provide timely notice of the nomination in writing to our Corporate Secretary.
-To be timely under our Bylaws, our Corporate Secretary must receive advance notice of a nomination for election of a director at the 2020 Annual Meeting between June [1], 2020 and July [1], 2020; provided, however, if and only if the 2020 Annual Meeting is not scheduled to be held between September [1], 2020 and January [1], 2021, such stockholder's notice must be delivered to our Corporate Secretary not earlier than 120 days prior to the date of the 2020 Annual Meeting and not later than the later of (C) the tenth day following the day of the public announcement of the date of the 2020 Annual Meeting or (D) the date which is 90 days prior to the date of the 2020 Annual Meeting.
+To be timely under our Bylaws, our Corporate Secretary must receive advance notice of a nomination for election of a director at the 2020 Annual Meeting between June 25, 2020 and July 25, 2020; provided, however, if and only if the 2020 Annual Meeting is not scheduled to be held between September 23, 2020 and January 1, 2021, such stockholder's notice must be delivered to our Corporate Secretary not earlier than 120 days prior to the date of the 2020 Annual Meeting or (D) the date which is 90 days prior to the date of the 2020 Annual Meeting.
 The advance notice of the nomination must contain certain information specified in our Bylaws, including information concerning the nominee and the stockholder proponent.
-The foregoing description is only a summary of the requirements of our Bylaws, Stockholders intending to submit a nomination for the 2020 Annual Meeting must comply with the provisions specified in our Bylaws, as amended and restated and adopted as of July 18, 2019, which were filed with the SEC as an exhibit to Form 8-K on July 22, 2019 and our Annual Report on Form 10-K on September 13, 2019.
+The foregoing description is only a summary of the requirements of our Bylaws.
+Stockholders intending to submit a nomination for the 2020 Annual Meeting must comply with the provisions specified in our Bylaws, as amended and restated and adopted as of July 18, 2019, which were filed with the SEC as an exhibit to Form 8-K on July 22, 2019 and our Annual Report on Form 10-K on September 13, 2019.